kHarshit/python-projects/README.md

 18. To create subsets of a set (list).
 19. To implement linear search.
 20. To implement bisection search.
+21. To implement selection sort.*
+22. To implement bubble sort.
+23. To implement merge sort.*
-21. To calculate gcd by the Euclidean algorithm.
+24. To calculate gcd by the Euclidean algorithm.
-22. To implement exponentiation by squaring.
+25. To implement exponentiation by squaring.
-23. *IN production...
+26. *IN production...